monteiroflavio/calculator-manager-api/README.md

 #### `ports`

-Inside `ports` folder is all code that is responsible for interfacing internal and external application bondaries. `services` and `repositories` both depends on `adapters` structures, and orchestrates calls to more inner pure functions, such as the ones placed on `logics` or `mappers` folders.
+Inside `ports` folder is all code that is responsible for interfacing internal and external application bondaries. `services` and `repositories` both depend on `adapters` components, and orchestrate calls to more inner pure functions, such as the ones placed on `logics` or `mappers` folders.

 ### `logics` and `mappers`

 Those are the highest level and more independent pieces of code.
-They are completely independent of other layers, and are used to build the application knowledge on the `ports` layers. `logics` contains pieces of code that carries some businesss rule or is used to remove complexity from other layers, which also allows reuse as a collateral. `mappers` are responsible for converting data from one layer to another, such as database data to domain data, and so on.
+They are completely independent of other layers, and are used to build the application knowledge on the `ports` layers. `logics` contain pieces of code that carry some businesss rule or are used to remove complexity from other layers, also allowing reuse as a collateral. `mappers` are responsible for converting data from one layer to another, such as database data to domain data, and so on.

 ### `models` and `wires`

-`models` and `wires` reflects the data at different layers. `models` are data from domain layer and `wires` are from more external layers, such as HTTP requests (`wires/in`) or database (`wires/db`).
+`models` and `wires` reflect the data at different layers. `models` are data from domain layer and `wires` are from more external layers, such as HTTP requests (`wires/in`) or database (`wires/db`).

 ## Project decisions

 Here, some decisions made throughout the development will be described.

 - DynamoDB was the first choice for the job.
-Some libraries (e.g. faraday) were tested, but as they seemed to complex to do simple things, and many abstraction would need to be developed in order to reduce coupling, a relational approach was choose with PostgreSQL's honeysql library.
+Some libraries (e.g. faraday) were tested, but as they seemed too complex to do simple things, and many abstraction would need to be developed in order to reduce coupling, a relational approach was choose with PostgreSQL's honeysql library.
 - For the sake of simplicity, and since there are only two routes that depends on it, routes that expose data are exposing `models` instead of an output layer data (e.g. `wires/out`).
-- `adapters/commons` are pieces of code that could be extracted to a library, but, as they will not be required to any other project for know, it will be kept there.
+- `adapters/commons` are pieces of code that could be extracted to a library, but, as they will not be required to any other project for now, they will be kept there.
 - Users authentication is done through JWS token, which is not the most safe.
 It could be replaced for other strategy such as JWT or encrypted JWT in the future.
+- Initial database data is inserted through `migrations.clj`.
+A better approach to manage migrations is to be decided.